parents-in-tech/tales-genie/README.md

 This project is configured for deployment on Vercel.
 To deploy:

 1. Push your code to GitHub
-2. Import the repository in Vercel
+2. Import the repository in Cloudflare
-3. Add your environment variables in the Vercel dashboard
+3. Add your environment variables in the Cloudflare dashboard
 4. Deploy!

 ## Contributing